 If you'd like to pursue option 2, then we would need to discuss this with the stakeholders to get agreement and determine priority.
 Please let us know.

-#3 Updated by David Adams over 1 year ago
+#3 Updated by David Adams almost 3 years ago

 Thanks for working on this.
 Can we do both, i.e. keep the current interface so we don't break any existing code and provide a second type-safe interface?

 For 2 are you talking about decorating the interface header with a base class and/or macro and adding dependency on art/canvas?
 I find it very attractive now that it has no such dependency or decoration and would prefer a solution that avoids those.